MonojitD/MDEX/README.md

 ## Acknowledgements 🙏

-Special thanks to IMDb for inspiration and to the React.js community for providing excellent tools and resources.
+Special thanks to TMDb for APIs and to the React.js community for providing excellent tools and resources.

 ---